Red Lentil Quinoa Bread (Gluten-Free)

 • Line a 9.5x5x2.5in loaf pan with baking paper and transfer the mixture to the pan.
 Let it rest uncovered for 30 minutes.

-• Preheat the oven to 350°F (180°C) with a metal tray on the bottom rack.
+• Preheat the oven to 350°F (180°C) fan forced, with a metal tray on the bottom rack.

 • Place the loaf pan on the metal tray and bake for 50 minutes.
-Remove from the pan and baking paper, and allow it to cool completely before slicing.
+Do not open the oven door while the bread is cooking.

 Notes